 You cannot hear the waves from the balcony and it is about a 500ft (150m) walk to the beach.
 What we enjoyed more than we originally thought was the ocean view over the palm trees and the moon reflecting off the ocean behind the palm trees at night.
 Especially at night, the beautifully lit palm trees and walkways with the black ocean in the background look fantastic.

 Sand Mar Hotel

-The Sand Mar Hotel (book) is a short 5min walk from Playa Bonita, which is one of the most popular beaches in Puerto Penasco on the eastern end of Sandy Beach.
+The Sand Mar Hotel (price & availability) is a short 5min walk from Playa Bonita, which is one of the most popular beaches in Puerto Penasco on the eastern end of Sandy Beach.
 The hotel has a modern décor, a quiet and efficient A/C, a TV and our room had two beds with fairly hard mattresses.
 The bathroom had a modern shower with a rain showerhead and soap bars and shampoo were supplied.
 The hotel does not provide breakfast, but there are several restaurants in walking distance.
 There is also a pool and ample parking for hotel guests.

 Best beaches in Puerto Penasco west of Downtown

 Puerto Penasco and its neighboring small beach towns have miles and miles of beaches.
 Most of them are sandy, but some are rocky.
 Almost all beaches have some areas where ancient volcanic rocks peek through the sand and you may need to walk over them to get into the water.
 This is often no problem, and water shoes can be helpful for people with sensitive feet.
 Even though they are located on the same strip of sand the name of a beach often changes when it transitions into a different neighborhood.